Porterville, California Therapists

 Mental Health and Poverty in Porterville

 Financial instability can play a major part in the development of mental health problems, for a variety of reasons.
-On the surface, poverty clearly makes it more difficult for people to secure numerous necessities, from good quality foods to safe, comfortable housing.
-Furthermore, impoverished segments of any population often face greater difficulty when it comes to higher education, job seeking and utilization of healthcare services.
+On the surface, poverty makes it more difficult for people to secure numerous necessities, from good quality food to safe, comfortable housing.
+Furthermore, impoverished segments of any population often face greater difficulty when it comes to higher education, job seeking, and utilization of healthcare services.

 Deeper research has shown that much of this difficulty stems from the cognitive burden that poverty tends to place on humans.
 Put simply, economic shortcomings cause stress.
 Enough stress eventually begins to interfere with a person’s ability to cope with higher-level needs, as life becomes more a matter of survival than a pursuit of happiness.